-Presented by Dr Natalie Tobert this comprehensive course Culture, Spirituality and Health: Meanings and Beliefs offers seminars that explore new spiritual and cultural frameworks for understanding ourselves and unusual experiences.
+Presented by Dr Natalie Tobert this comprehensive course Clash of Beliefs: Culture, Spirituality and Health offers seminars that explore new spiritual and cultural frameworks for understanding ourselves and unusual experiences.
 It explores what it means to be human in today’s world.
 The case studies provided in the training hint at radical challenges to common consensus in our society.

 This exciting course lies within the discipline of medical anthropology.
 That is, it considers what people like us really do to benefit our health, alongside biomedicine.
 It explores various meanings given to the term ‘spirituality’ and discusses their relevance for our understanding of medicine and healthcare.

 The course offers an overview of what it means to be human.
 Throughout we encourage participants to develop a positive awareness of cross-cultural understandings of the human body and its core experiences (which may include altered states of consciousness).
 The seminars raise awareness of cultural, religious, or spiritual beliefs which may influence our access to health care.

 This course is suitable for front line practitioners in medicine and health care, and for other front line staff including social workers, housing officers, police, ambulance, maternity and teachers.
 It is also for people like us, anyone who would benefit from gaining a deeper understanding of our fellow humans.
 The course was developed to enhance social well being and spiritual understandings, at a global level.

 The aim of seminars is to empower us to work with spiritual and religious beliefs; to raise awareness of cultural expressions of physical and mental distress; and to explore communication strategies that can be used during consultation.
 A long term aim is to improve quality of life for practitioners, clients, and us.